ChrisM09/KNX-Bus-Dump/Raspberry-Pi-Calimero-Setup/README.md

   This will print out a list of locations where various java libraries can be placed and then used.
 In my instance, I could simply use the */usr/lib* directory.
 Each qualifying path is separated by a colon, you can use whichever you'd like.

-  Copy the .so file into the directory of your choice.
+  Copy the resulting .so file into the directory of your choice.

 ## Avoiding timeout issues with Properties scan